shapeoko/Docs/content/helloworld.md

 ##Open Software
 Plug the power in to your machine and open Universal Gcode Sender on your computer.
-Once the program has loaded, plug in the usb cord to your computer and you should hear the stepper motors engage.
+Once the program has loaded, plug in the USB cord to your computer and you should hear the stepper motors engage.

 ![Open The Software](helloworld/ugs1.png)